Real-Time KPI Dashboard & Reporting for Automotive Teams

 Primary Research - Group 2:

-The second part involved creating a survey, which was completed remotely by selected users.
-Similar to the user interviews, a set of questions was asked to determine the specific data they wanted to see on the dashboards.
+The second part involved a remote survey with selected users to identify the specific data they wanted on the dashboards.

 “To stay competitive, I need clear visibility on both individual salesperson performance and overall team sales.
 I need KPI solution shows this.”